 EN → Facebook page Central Park Conservancy

-So I give you below some pictures of my "little" walk in Central Park, which goes back to Sunday, May 13, 2012.
-A beautiful spring afternoon, soft and sunny, which I already have nostalgia for...
+So I'm sharing with you below some images from my "little" walk in Central Park, which goes back to Sunday, May 13, 2012.
+A beautiful spring afternoon, sweet and sunny, which I already feel nostalgic about...

 Everywhere, people who run or pedal, or who roam quietly, like me.
 We come here to relax, play sports, have a picnic with family or friends.
 It reigns in this rectangle of green amid the skyscrapers of Manhattan an atmosphere both urban and peaceful, really very pleasant.